Help with children's costs

 • are from another country and are living in a house for a period of time (habitually resident) in the UK, Ireland, Isle of Man or the Channel Islands

-• are not part of immigration control
+• are not subject to immigration control

 If your child currently lives in Scotland, you need to apply for Child Disability Payment instead.